MaxChanger/MaxChanger.github.io/index.md

 I'm currently a first-year graduate student of Northwestern Polytechnical University with the supervision of [Prof. Yuchao Dai], and I graduated with the honor of an outstanding graduate from School of Computer Science of NWPU in July 2020.

-I used to be a Research Intern on topics related to 3D Scene Reconstruction and Understanding at **3D&VR Group @ MIG of SenseTime Research** supervised by by [Jiaming Sun] and [Prof. Xiaowei Zhou](CAD&CG, ZJU) from October 2019 to May 2020.
+I used to be a Research Intern on topics related to 3D Scene Reconstruction and Understanding at **3D&VR Group @ MIG of SenseTime Research** supervised by by [Jiaming Sun] and [Prof. Xiaowei Zhou] (CAD&CG, ZJU) from October 2019 to May 2020.

 I worked in **3D Vision Research Lab** supervised by [Prof. Yuchao Dai] as an undergraduate Research Assistant on Lidar/Visual 3D Registration and Reconstruction, Dual Lidar calibration, etc.